JonathanWilbur/mueller-report/volume1.md

 Yanukovych gave Manafort a large jar of black caviar that was worth approximately $30,000 to
 $40,000.
-915 Manafort's identification ofYanukovych as "the guy who gave you your biggest black caviar jar" is consistent with Kilimnik being in Moscow-where Yanukovych resided-when Kilimnik wrote "I met today with~ a December 2016 email in which Kilimnik referred to Yanukovych as "BG,"- Manafort replied to Kilimnik's July 29 email, "Tuesday \[August 2\] is best...
+915 Manafort's identification ofYanukovych as "the guy who gave you your biggest black caviar jar" is consistent with Kilimnik being in Moscow-where Yanukovych resided-when Kilimnik wrote "I met today with the guy," and with a December 2016 email in which Kilimnik referred to Yanukovych as "BG," **\[ REDACTED: Grand Jury \]** Manafort replied to Kilimnik's July 29 email, "Tuesday \[August 2\] is best...
 Tues or weds in NYC."
 917

 Three days later, on July 31, 2016, Kilimnik flew back to Kiev from Moscow, and on that